-File Server Status-indicates the status of the Version Manager File Server (click to refresh status and display more information):

-- 🔛 No file server is configured. - Image: Second sec - P All configured file servers are working correctly. - System Message Either displays information about the current status of Version Manager, such as "Ready" or "Loading...", or a message specific to the current action, such as "Checking In". - User ID Displays the name of the user logged in to the selected project database.
+- File Server Status-indicates the status of the Version Manager File Server (click to refresh status and display more information): - Ro file server is configured. - 🔣 One or more configured file servers are not responding. - All configured file servers are working correctly. - System Message Either displays information about the current status of Version Manager, such as "Ready" or "Loading...", or a message specific to the current action, such as "Checking In". - User ID Displays the name of the user logged in to the selected project database.
 Click this field to access the Switch User dialog box.